ironbar/arc25/docs/05_Solution_Summary.md

 #### Transduction and test-time training

-Although it was the dominant approach in the ARC24 prize and very likely one of the dominant approaches in ARC25, I don't believe it is the best bet to solve ARC-AGI-2 because:
+Although it was the dominant approach in the ARC24 prize and very likely one of the dominant approaches in ARC25, I do not believe it is the best bet to solve ARC-AGI-2 because:

 - Transduction does not seem to be the best way to solve the complex tasks from [ARC-AGI-2](https://arcprize.org/arc-agi/2/) that have multiple interacting rules.
-On the other hand, code allows expressing any combination of rules.
+Code allows expressing any combination of rules.
 - Predictions generated with transduction do not have any guarantee of being correct.
-On the other hand, code can be tested with the training samples of each task, and this allows rejecting incorrect programs.
+Code can be tested with the training samples of each task, allowing rejection of incorrect programs.
 - The models used for transduction are black boxes.
-On the other hand, when doing program synthesis, we can interpret the generated code and make a better diagnosis of the failures.
+When doing program synthesis, we can interpret the generated code and make a better diagnosis of failures.

 The advantage of transduction is that the signal when doing test-time training is much better and more direct than the one that can be obtained when doing test-time training with hindsight relabeling.
-Transduction can solve ARC, but I don't believe it is the easiest way to do it.
-Using more data for pretraining, an architecture with better inductive priors (that will better represent the logic of the tasks), and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2, but it is easier to do it with induction.
+Transduction can solve ARC, but I do not believe it is the easiest way to do it.
+Using more data for pretraining, an architecture with better inductive priors (that better represents the logic of the tasks), and improvements in the test-time training setup, it would be possible to solve ARC-AGI-2.
+But it is easier to do it with induction.

 #### Natural language program search (o3)